-Read on to learn more about their offerings, benefits and drawbacks, and how to get started.
+Read on to learn more about their offerings, benefits and drawbacks, and how new investors can get started.

 Summary of Offerings

 - Acorns Core: a micro-savings app that allows you to invest using minimal amounts of cash.
 There are also other features available through Acorns to grow this account even faster.

 - Acorns Found Money: a feature that allows you to earn cash back that can be invested into your Acorns account.

 - Acorns Later: an IRA offered that allows you to build your retirement savings.

 - Acorns Spend: a checking account and debit card that helps you grow your Acorns account.

 - Acorns Gift Cards: allows you to give the gift of investing with Acorns to a friend or relative.

 This a micro-investing account enables you to grow your portfolio with small scheduled deposits or by rounding-up purchases from your bank account and transferring them.
 You can also grow your dough through the Found Money features.
 More on that shortly.